-- Participate in safe driving training and complete the driver authorization form prior to driving for the University. - Follow the rules and regulations of the Oregon Department of Transportation (ODOT) and the Oregon Department of Motor Vehicles (DMV), the laws and regulations concerning driving in any local or state jurisdiction, and the University driver requirements. - Communicate with Supervisor if/when personal circumstances hinder ability to safely operate a vehicle to perform work duties, including but not limited to fatigue, medical conditions, and use of medications that may cause drowsiness.
+- Participate in safe driving training and complete the Driver Authorization form prior to driving for the University. - Participate in the High Occupancy Van Operator safety training and complete the High Occupancy Van Driver Authorization form prior to operating vans with a capacity to carry more than nine (9) passengers. - Follow the rules and regulations of the Oregon Department of Transportation (ODOT) and the Oregon Department of Motor Vehicles (DMV), the laws and regulations

-Report accidents, incidents, near misses, and moving violations immediately to their supervisor.
+- concerning driving in any local or state jurisdiction, and the University driver requirements. - Communicate with Supervisor if/when personal circumstances hinder ability to safely operate a vehicle to perform work duties, including but not limited to fatigue, medical conditions, and use of medications that may cause drowsiness. - Report accidents, incidents, near misses, and moving violations immediately to their supervisor.